nystrom/rivo/docs/design.md

 Since types are open, we can add more cases.
 The theory is polymorphic variants.

+A type declared `open` can be overloaded in other modules.

+The semantics is that all

 ### Polymorphic variants

     data I (a)